mesopotato/desescalator/readme.md

 on the [twittercommunity.com](https://twittercommunity.com/t/how-to-stop-streaming/6035) page is a sad chat where everybody has the same problem and the closing-thread-argument is difficult to understand

-~~furthermore too many replyes had ben made by the app during testing-phase so that **twitter restricted the desescalator** currently to ReadOnly access until further notice or actions form our site~~ i mad a new app "desescalator2"
+~~furthermore too many replyes had ben made by the app during testing-phase so that **twitter restricted the desescalator** currently to ReadOnly access until further notice or actions form our site~~ i made a new app "desescalator2"

 ---
 [Documents](https://drive.google.com/open?id=1Jv7LSfT_MDGi3HYUMKRcH5u5S9tPgUTS)